Characters: Dragon Age II Ė Hawke Estate

 - He will also, in a very round about away, give Hawke a So Proud of You after Hawke becomes Champion of Kirkwall.

-- Karma Houdini: Never seems to suffer any serious punishment or imprisonment for selling Leandra's childen into indentured servitude to pay off his debts, squandering the Amell Family fortune, selling the Estate to slavers, and altogether committing massive amounts of fraud, even after you discover that their father's will left everything to Leandra.
+- Karma Houdini: Never seems to suffer any serious punishment or imprisonment for selling Leandra's children into indentured servitude to pay off his debts, squandering the Amell family fortune, selling the estate to slavers, and altogether committing massive amounts of fraud, even after you discover that their father's will left everything to Leandra.

 - Although you can subvert this by preventing him from meeting his daughter and rubbing your success in his face.
 Even if you don't, it's implied that Hawke refuses to let Gamlen live at the Estate as punishment for everything he pulled.

 - Let Us Never Speak of This Again: Speaking to him in the Blooming Rose has him tell you that he won't say anything to your mother if you won't.

 - Mr. Vice Guy: His tendency to indulge himself lead him to squander the entire family fortune very quickly.